cjungmann/raspi/README.md

   - **vcgencmd get_throttled** returns 0 or 1 if the device is
     currently slowed for safety against excess heat.

+- **raspi-config** shows a menu for setting various configuration options.

 ## Sources of Useful Information